 Steelhead are dying at the Hood Canal Bridge.
-Salmon and their ecosystem may also be affected.
+Salmon may also be affected.
 How can we fix this?

 The Hood Canal Bridge carries State Route 104 across the Canal’s northern outlet, connecting the Olympic and Kitsap Peninsulas.
 A floating bridge, its pontoons span 83% of the width of Hood Canal and extend 15 feet underwater.